-The one wall kitchen is a layout that means all your cabinets and appliances are affixed to a single wall; a key small kitchen layout.
+A one-wall kitchen layout refers to a design where all your cabinets and appliances are affixed to a single wall; a key small kitchen layout.
 This is a great space-saving solution for smaller homes and is commonly found in studio or loft apartments.
 If you live in downtown Chicago or Naperville, this could be the perfect solution for your home.

 Also known as a walk-through kitchen, the galley-style kitchen features cupboards and appliances on both sides of a single walkway down the center of the room.
 With space for cupboards on either side of the walkway, this kitchen layout offers plenty of storage space.
 This look is a great solution for smaller homes, but wide galley kitchen remodels are also popular.

-Yet another option for smaller spaces, the L-shape kitchen enables plenty of storage space with cabinets, countertops or appliances on two walls, forming an L-shape.
-This design often leaves a larger open space in the center than a galley kitchen could.
+An option that works for almost every home, the L-shaped kitchen enables plenty of storage space with cabinets, countertops or appliances on two walls, in the shape of the letter L. This design often leaves you with more open space than a galley kitchen could.
 Choose to fill it with a dining table, breakfast bar or kitchen island, or enjoy having more space to move around freely.

 An “L” Shaped kitchen provides ample space for an island.

-A horseshoe or “U” shaped kitchen gives counter space on both sides of the space.
+A horseshoe or “U” shaped kitchen gives counter space on both sides of the room.

 An open plan kitchen and dining room can ensure you have plenty of space to enjoy your time at home, preparing meals and socializing.
 The perception of additional space is created by knocking through walls and blending your kitchen and dining areas into one.
 By combining these spaces, you can make the area more inviting, increase your ability to socialize while various tasks take place, and make the most of the space you have.

 Create wide open spaces by opening your kitchen to your dining room.

 Large kitchen islands are incredibly popular in 2021, and this design feature may be key to the kitchen layout you wish to choose.
 An island can be added to the layout of larger kitchens, or kitchen-dining spaces.
 Adding a kitchen island to your design increases surface space for preparation, and storage space.
-It can also be used as a place to eat at instead of a table..
-As long as you have the space to move around the room with an island, it can be a great idea to add one to your floorplan.
+It can also be used as a place to sit and eat, instead of a traditional dining table.
+As long as you’ll have plenty of space to move around the room with an island in place, it can be a great idea to add one to your floorplan.

 The Reliable Home Improvement team has exceptional experience crafting original, unique and luxury kitchens in Naperville and across the western and southwestern suburbs of Chicago.
 Consult with one of our skillful team members for more kitchen layout ideas tailored to your home, or determine which of the above kitchen layouts best suits your space, goals and needs.